VFA board of directors

 Ms Gail Owen (VFA Chairperson)

 Ms Owen is an experienced chairperson, a Fellow of the Australian Institute of Company Directors, and an Order of Australia medal recipient.
-Ms Owen has been an inaugural member of two boards previously, so will provide the strong, integrity-driven leadership required in the VFAs establishment phase.
+Ms Owen has been an inaugural member of two boards previously, so will provide the strong, integrity-driven leadership required in the VFA's establishment phase.
 Ms Owen's background has provided exposure to many of the areas relevant to the VFA and therefore has a broad knowledge to draw on for the specific issues which may arise.

 Dr Bernadette Northeast (VFA Deputy Chairperson)

 Dr Northeast's formal qualifications relate to aquatic science and aquaculture (including a PhD relating to Australian freshwater fish).
-Dr Northeast's science expertise is well complimented by a number of directorship and regional community activities.
+Dr Northeast's science expertise is well complemented by a number of directorship and regional community activities.
 Dr Northeast brings a solid knowledge of governance from her board and chair experience and is currently a director on the board of South West Healthcare.

-Ms Christine Cussen (VFA Director)
+Ms Sophie Harris (VFA Director)

 Mr Chris Rose (VFA Director)